toolleeo/cli-apps/README.md

 * [newsboat_video_downloader](https://github.com/Jocomol/newsboat_video_downloader) - Downloads content from youtube and have them sorted into different folders depending on the channel.
 * [Nextcloud share URL downloader](https://github.com/aertslab/nextcloud_share_url_downloader) - Download files from and list content of NextCloud (password protected) share directly from the command line without needing a webbrowser.
 * [OnionShare](https://onionshare.org/) - "An open source tool that lets you securely and anonymously share a file of any size."
-* [osync](http://www.netpower.fr/osync) - A robust two way (bidirectional) file sync script based on rsync with fault tolerance, POSIX ACL support, time control and near realtime sync
+* [osync](http://www.netpower.fr/osync) - A robust two way (bidirectional) file sync script based on rsync with fault tolerance, POSIX ACL support, time control and near realtime sync.
 * [pbgopy](https://github.com/nakabonne/pbgopy) - Copy and paste between devices.
 * [pbproxy](https://github.com/nikvdp/pbproxy) - Send your clipboard anywhere you can ssh to.
 * [portal](https://github.com/SpatiumPortae/portal) - A quick and easy command-line file transfer utility from any computer to another.